 The World War II Foundation Dedicates Elvis Presley Plaque in Honolulu, Hawaii, Recognizing Presley’s Role in Helping to Secure Important Funding for the USS Arizona Memorial at Pearl Harbor

 South Kingstown, Rhode Island-The World War II Foundation recently dedicated a plaque at the Hilton Hawaiian Resort on Waikiki Beach in honor of the March 25th, 1961 benefit concert held at Pearl Harbor’s Bloch Arena by the “King of Rock n’ Roll”, Elvis Presley.
 Presley’s concert raised over $62,000 for fundraising efforts to build the new USS Arizona Memorial at Pearl Harbor.
-The memorial, honors the 1,177 sailors and Marines killed on board the battleship on December 7, 1941.
+The memorial honors the 1,177 sailors and Marines killed on board the battleship on December 7, 1941.
 Elvis would always stay at the Hilton Hawaiian village during his many visits to Hawaii and held his pre-concert press conference in the hotel’s Carousel Room on March 25, 1961.
-Elvis was in Hawaii at the time filming his new feature film, Blue Hawaii.
+Elvis was in Hawaii at the time, filming his new feature film, Blue Hawaii.

 While the Elvis Presley benefit raised over $60,000 for the USS Arizona Memorial, more importantly, it brought awareness of the cause across the world.
-With the help of President John F. Kennedy (like Dwight D. Eisenhower, a World War II veteran), the final amount of money was raised for the Arizona Memorial and the Memorial officially dedicated in 1962.
+With the help of President John F. Kennedy (like Dwight D. Eisenhower, a World War II veteran), the final amount of money was raised for the Arizona Memorial, and the Memorial was officially dedicated in 1962.
 Elvis would visit the Arizona Memorial every time he performed in Hawaii.

 Today, the USS Arizona Memorial is the most visited location in Hawaii by tourists from all over the world, including Japanese visitors.
 The oil still leaks from the battleship.
 Very few of those visitors know that Elvis Presley was a major reason why the Memorial exists today.
 It is part of the legacy of Elvis Presley that needs to be revealed to a wider audience.